 Do not allow medication to get into your eyes, mouth, and nose.

 Do not use benzoyl peroxide on children less than 12 years of age without talking to a doctor.

-Before using benzoyl peroxide, tell your doctor and pharmacist if you are allergic to benzoyl peroxide or any other drugs.tell your doctor and pharmacist what prescription and nonprescription medications you are taking, including vitamins.tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+Before using benzoyl peroxide, tell your doctor and pharmacist if you are allergic to benzoyl peroxide, any other medications, or any of the ingredients in benzoyl peroxide products.
+Ask your pharmacist or check the package label for a list of the ingredients.tell your doctor and pharmacist what prescription and nonprescription medications you are taking, including vitamins.tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while using benzoyl peroxide, call your doctor.

 Apply the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not apply a double dose to make up for a missed one.

 Benzoyl peroxide may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: dryness or peeling of skinfeeling of warmthtinglingslight stinging

 Some side effects may be serious.
 If you experience any of these symptoms, call your doctor immediately or get emergency medical treatment: burning, blistering, redness, or swelling of the area of the treated arearash

 If you experience any of the following symptoms, stop using benzoyl peroxide and call your doctor immediately or get emergency medical help: hivesitchingthroat tightnessdifficulty breathingfeeling faintswelling of the eyes, face, lips, or tongue